 Simon managed creative studios for major advertising agencies before joining NZMS to set up and run the Heritage Materials Imaging Facility in 2002.
 He joined the NZMS management team in 2007.
 Simon is a qualified PRINCE2 Practitioner and manages and mentors staff in Data Transformation Projects and provides technical lead on OCR, XML and metadata work.
 Simon develops processes for new operations, including spreadsheets, databases and miscellaneous management tools and provides specialist advice on digitisation, retouching and machine setup, design, calibration and construction.
 As a musician, audiovisual digitisation is a particular love.

-In his spare time he can be found playing loud guitar with legendary Wellington punk rock band Vas Deferens, restoring a classic Katana motorcycle, riding his powerful Italian superbike (he's a member of both BRONZ and Ulysses), and generally living the blissful family life on a quarter acre paradise (ca.1905 villa and beautiful gardens) along with librarian wife Virginia, three teenage and one preteen kids, and a couple of cool cats.
+In his spare time he can be found playing loud guitar with legendary Wellington punk rock band Vas Deferens, restoring a classic motorcycle, riding his powerful Italian superbike, and generally living the blissful family life on a quarter acre paradise (ca.1905 villa and beautiful gardens) along with librarian wife Virginia, four teenage kids, and a menagerie of cool cats.

 Rebekah Rogers has 15 years experience in Imaging.
 Starting as a Photographic Hand Printer has provided her with a broad range of skills from making Internegs and Print Films, Colour Theory, to Hand Printing 6 x 4in and 6ft Murals from B/W, Colour Negatives and Transparencies.
 Rebekah has transferred her Technical knowledge to Microfilming process and standards, with a strong focus on Preservation and Quality Control, ensuring that Clients always get images that meet their expectations.